 The Rev. Chuck Currie is a United Church of Christ (UCC) minister in Portland, Oregon.
-On August 15, 2014, Rev. Currie will transition into a new position as the Director of the Center for Peace and Spirituality and University Chaplain at Pacific University.
+Rev. Currie currently serves as the Director of the Center for Peace and Spirituality and University Chaplain at Pacific University.
 Pacific University, an independent university founded in 1849 by Congregationalist pioneers, is a full member of the UCC Council for Higher Education.

 Dr. Currie is well regarded for pastoral ministry, advocacy on issues related to homelessness, housing and health care, and as a writer and preacher.

 Between 2012-2014, Dr. Currie served as the senior minister of both Sunnyside United Methodist Church and University Park United Methodist Church.
 He served as the acting minister of Salem's First Congregational United Church of Christ (February 2011 - June 2011) when a medical crisis forced that congregation's pastor to step down.
 Dr. Currie also worked as a short-term consultant to Multmomah County on faith-based initiatives (2010) and as the long-term interim minister at Parkrose Community United Church of Christ (2006-2009) in NE Portland.
 During his three year tenure at Parkrose Community UCC the church engaged in a strategic planning process, voted to become “Open and Affirming” towards gays and lesbians, expanded theological educational programs for adults, launched a new joint youth program with another congregation, and decided to sell their property and relocate with a new focus on mission and outreach to the community.

 Dr. Currie continues to guest preach throughout the area.
 He writes a personal blog on religion and social issues (that The LA Times cited for “top-tier” editorial writing in 2004) and also writes regularly for The Huffington Post on religion and political / social issues.